vikramareddy/AI-100-Design-Implement-Azure-AISol/README.md

 ## Lab 7: Integrate LUIS into a bot with Dialogues

-Now that our bot is capable of taking in a user's input and responding based on the user's input, we will give our bot the ability to understand natural language with the LUIS model we built in [Lab 6](/Lab6-Implement_LUIS/02-Implement_LUIS.md)"
+Now that our bot is capable of taking in a user's input and responding based on the user's input, we will give our bot the ability to understand natural language with the LUIS model we built in [Lab 6](/Lab6-Implement_LUIS/02-Implement_LUIS.md)

 ## Lab 8: Detect User Language

 In this lab we will add the ability for your bot to detect languages from user input.

-If you have trained your bot or itegreated it with QnA Maker but have only done so using only one particular language, then it makes sense to info users of that fact.
+If you have trained your bot or integrated it with QnA Maker but have only done so using only one particular language, then it makes sense to inform users of that fact.

 ## Lab 9: Test Bots in DirectLine